This is the place to be. There are loads of knowledgeable managers around,

 always ready to answer your questions.
 But before you answer a question we've

 had before, why not check out the F.A.Q.

 and if it's not there, do a search on the boards to make sure there isn't a thread already.

 Any manager who wishes to can make a formal complaint to the FA about any other teams transfer dealings.
-They do this by writing on a sheet of paper which team(s) their grievances are, and what their complaint is.
+They do this by writing on a sheet of paper or emailing which team(s) their grievances are, and what their complaint is.
 Example would be 'Manager X took over team Y under a false name and transferred player1, player2, player3 to his main side.'

 Necom then announce in the newsletter that an FA enquiry was being launched into transfer dealings by team Y.' A sheet is then sent to the manager of that team, asking for his response to the allogations.
 Based on the reply and obviously the info that necom collect themselves, as well as the info from the original complainant (and maybe any other managers who wanted to submit complaints) the FA would make a verdict the following week.

 In cases where teams are found guilty of transfer impropriety, punishment from the LSFA may include (but not be limited to) players being returned to their original clubs for no fee; clubs being fined; clubs being deducted points.